alienlebarge/alienlebarge.github.com/_posts/2014-07-31-mapbox-map.md

   label: p
 ---

 Maps are cool and I love them.
 Since I'm rebuilding this blog, I wanted to add some of them in the design.
-As I love trekking, I was thinking it was I fine idea to add them on posts where I talk about trekking and things like that.
+As I love trekking, I was thinking it was a fine idea to add them on posts where I talk about trekking and things like that.
 [Katy DeCorah](https://twitter.com/katydecorah) was already doing that on [her blog](http://katydecorah.com).
 [Her work](http://katydecorah.com/code/2014/07/26/static-mapbox-for-jekyll/) was a great inspiration.

-I will show you how I build this for this blog based on Jekyll.
+I will show you how I build this for this blog based on [Jekyll](http://jekyllrb.com/).

 Mapbox provide an API to build [static maps](https://www.mapbox.com/developers/api/static/).
 This is what I use to add the maps as background image in the header.
 I use static maps because they are only used as design elements.
 They don't need to be zoomable, etc.